kaiser-chris/gate-mod/README.md

 ## Improvements

-These are improvements that are planed for the future but are not in active development.
+These are improvements that are planned for the future but are not in active development.

  - Define/Create portraits/clothes for new countries
  - Add custom meshes for new buildings